mtiller/ModelicaBook/text/source/components/packages/importing.rst

 element in the name of what is being imported (*e.g.,* ``Temperature``).

-.. todo:: is the word follow the correct word here?

 In some cases, we want the alias that is introduced to be different from the last element of the imported name.
-In this case, we can explicitly follow an alternative name for the alias, *e.g.,*
+In this case, we can explicitly introduce an alternative name for the alias, *e.g.,*

 .. code-block:: modelica